yosemitebandit/vebsite/content/notes/setbot.md

 +++

-I've been working on a computer vision system that can play the card game set.
+I've been working on a computer vision system that can play the card game Set.
 It recently beat a human!
 (Though it was a close game..)
 If you just want to read more about the pipeline and see the code, the [github repo is here](https://github.com/yosemitebandit/setbot).